Jaxo/fabric-wiki/blog-posts/Bitcoin-not-Consistent.md

 database.
 So let's go thru the story of consensus.

-Consensus is [defined by Lamport][Lamport-Paxos-Made-Simple] in terms of three properties of a system that _chooses_ values:
+Consensus is [defined by Lamport][Lamport-Paxos-Made-Simple] in terms of three properties of a system (of many nodes) that _chooses_ values.
+In the context of a blockchain, we can think of consensus in terms of the blocks: we achieve consensus on the value of each block, one-by-one.

 * **Integrity** Only a value that has been proposed, may be chosen.
 * **Agreement** Only a single value is chosen.
 * **Validity** A process never learns that a value has been chosen, unless it actually has been.

-In the context of a blockchain, we can think of consensus in terms of the blocks: we achieve consensus on the value of each block, one-by-one.
 Each process participating in the system (each _miner_) is choosing blocks, and to say that the protocol the miners execute, achieves consensus, means precisely that the values chosen by the miners satisfy the three properties above.
+So let's consider Bitcoin:

-    And in this presentation, we can assume that the meaning "choose the value of block N" is "choose the value of block N, afer Omega=6 blocks have buried block N"
+    we can assume that the meaning "choose the value of block N" is "choose the value of block N, afer Omega=6 blocks have buried block N"

-It should be clear now that Bitcoin (in the face of arbitrary network partitions) cannot achieve **Agreement**: on each side of the partition, miners choose the value of a block, and if the partition lasts long enough, that choice outlasts Omega .... so applications that rely on this definition of "choose" _will_ act on the assumption that the block is irrevocable, only to find (on one side of the partition) that when the partition heals, the block is indeed revoked.
+It should be clear now that Bitcoin (in the face of arbitrary network partitions) cannot achieve **Agreement**: on each side of the partition, miners on each side choose the value of a block, and if the partition lasts long enough, that choice outlasts Omega .... so applications that rely on this definition of "choose" _will_ act on the assumption that the block is irrevocable, only to find (on one side of the partition) that when the partition heals, the block is indeed revoked.

 ## Consensus is the Right Property